 During a detox from cocaine, some clients can experience what is known as anhedonia.
 This is basically the inability to feel pleasure.
 What’s worse, it might feel as if you will never experience pleasure again.

-Of course, this is not permanent as it’s cocaine withdrawal symptoms.
-It is just the way that your brain functions temporarily as chemical levels readjust.
+Of course, this is not permanent.
+It’s a symptom of cocaine withdrawal.
+It’s the way that your brain functions temporarily as chemical levels readjust.
 Without constant serotonin and dopamine to the brain, you feel sad.

 At the extremes of this, you can experience suicidal thoughts.
 For that reason, no one should complete a cocaine detox without medical support.
 Having professionals on hand can be the difference between irreversible actions or a successful recovery.

 For many people, cocaine can be an appetite suppressant.
 It makes sense, then, to learn that detoxing from cocaine can cause you to have an increased appetite.
-There is nothing wrong with eating more at this point in recovery, especially if it helps you deal with your cravings.
+There’s nothing wrong with eating more at this point in recovery, especially if it helps you deal with your cravings.

 With reduced energy levels, the last thing people want to do in recovery is shop for groceries or cook a meal.
-At Beacon House, clients can enjoy delicious meals that contain nutritious ingredients.
+At Beacon House, clients can enjoy delicious and nutritious home-cooked meals.

 Chills, Tremors or Muscle Pain

-It is dangerous to treat these physical symptoms with medication, especially when you’re at risk for addiction.
-Fortunately, medical professionals in a detox program can recommend treatments and strategies that reduce or even eliminate pain without derailing your progress.
+Fortunately, medical professionals in a detox program can recommend treatments and strategies that reduce or even eliminate withdrawal pain without derailing your progress in recovery.

 Getting Professional Support For Common Cocaine Withdrawal Symptoms

 If you’re looking for the best cocaine detox center Northern California can offer, consider Beacon House in Pacific Grove.
-It is the ideal place for many clients to overcome a cocaine addiction, and the full continuum of care starts at detox and goes all the way until you’ve achieved sobriety.
-Just a few of the many addiction therapy services available to clients include the following:
+It’s the ideal place for many clients to overcome a cocaine addiction.
+The full continuum of care starts at detox and goes all the way to aftercare and alumni support.